S3ler/openwrt-mqtt-sn-gateway/openwrt-cc-15.05/README.md

 # Patching Dragino LoRa Gateway openwrt-cc-15.05 for building mqtt-sn-gateway
-When you try to build the Dragino LoRa Gateway OpenWRT firmware under newest linux version (e.g. Ubuntu 18.04 in my case) you need to apply some changes.
+When you try to build the [Dragino LoRa Gateway OpenWRT firmware](https://github.com/dragino/openwrt-cc-15.05) under newer linux version (e.g. Ubuntu 18.04 in my case) you need to apply some changes.

 The following files need to be adapted.